leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 We'll refer back to this as we build.

-Let's start by giving it a quick "website" feel with some content in the header.
+Let's start by giving it a quick "website" feel with some content in the header.</p>

 ![content in header](/assets/uploads/react_two_screenshot.png)

-From here, let's get our Simple File Upload widget into the UI.
+<p align="justify">From here, let's get our Simple File Upload widget into the UI.
 We'll import the SimpleFileUpload package into the project.
 To do that, we'll add <i><mark style="background-color: lightgrey">import SimpleFileUpload from 'react-simple-file-upload'</mark></i> back in our App.js file.

 And we'll go ahead and place the widget in the markup as well.
 Let's put in a <i><mark style="background-color: lightgrey">main</mark></i> tag to use as a wrapper for the uploader and our grid.

 One very important thing to note about the upload widget is the onSuccess attribute available.
 This is where you'll call the function you want to happen when a file is successfully uploaded.

 This is also where you'll receive access to the S3 generated URL for your asset.
-This is where you could push that URL to an array, write it to a database, package it up in an email- the sky's the limit.
+This is where you could push that URL to an array, write it to a database, package it up in an email- the sky's the limit.</p>

 ![Add Simple File Upload widget to UI](/assets/uploads/react_three_screenshot.png)

-You're probably seeing an error right now.
+<p align="justify">You're probably seeing an error right now.
 Your project is probably yelling at you because <i><mark style="background-color: lightgrey">handleUpload</mark></i> doesn't exist.
 Let's fix that.

 Let's create that function just before your return statement.
-To quickly check that our uploader is working, we can just quickly console the URL.
+To quickly check that our uploader is working, we can just quickly console the URL.>/p>

 ![console the URL](/assets/uploads/react_four_screenshot.png)

-Now… upload a file!
+<p align="justify">Now… upload a file!
 Did it work?!
 Sweet!
 So at this point, our upload widget is functioning and we just need to build out our UI a little more.

 So in very little code, we've got a working drag-and-drop widget connected straight to Amazon S3 buckets.
 Isn't that wild?
 That simple.
 That quick.

-So now your file should be looking something like this.
+So now your file should be looking something like this.</p>

 ![drag-and-drop widget](/assets/uploads/react_five_screenshot.png)

-Let's check our Definition of Done and see where we stand:
+<p align="justify">Let's check our Definition of Done and see where we stand:

 * ~~The simple file uploader widget is in the UI~~
 * ~~The preview is disabled~~